Dragon Dice: Expansions Introduced by SFR

 2009: "Acolytes of the Eldarim": This fully expanded race now includes 1-health commons, 2-health uncommons, and 3-health rares, along with new racial abilities and spells.
 Like the DragonHunters and DragonMasters, these dice are monochromatic, and available in black, blue, gold, green, or red.
-(Upon closer inspection, the dice themselves are a combination of ivory and the main color, which distinguishes themselves from Dragonkin.)
+(Upon closer inspection, the dice themselves are a combination of ivory and the main color, which distinguishes them from Dragonkin.)

 2009: "Dragonkin Expansion" re-releases the Dragonkin, which are 6-sided one-color units that can be summoned to a terrain and fight with the army there.
 Dragonkin come in 1-health commons, 2-health uncommons, 3-health rares, and 4-health Dragonkin Champions.
 Dragonkin will not fight against a dragon of the same color.
 For every full three points of other units a player brings to a game, he is allowed (but not required), to bring one point of dragonkin.
 Dragonkin are part of the Advanced Rules and start in the Summoning Pool.

-2010: "Battlefields" includes two new basic terrains types, the Feylands (Fire and Water) and the Wastelands (Fire and Air).
+2010: "Battlefields" includes two new basic terrain types, the Feylands (Fire and Water) and the Wastelands (Fire and Air).
 The terrains printed in white ink have the same four 8th Face types (City, Standing Stones, Temple, Tower) and are a part of the basic game.
 Also released as a part of this expansion are minor terrain versions of these new terrains (as well as Coastlands, Flatlands, Highlands, Swamplands).
 These minor terrains represent lesser objectives that may give your army a needed boost if you're willing to take a risk.
 Minor terrains are part of the Advanced Rules.

 The Battlefields expansion also contains special terrains printed in gold ink with new 8th Faces: the Dragon's Lair, Grove, Castle, and Vortex.
 These special gold-printed terrains can only be placed at the Frontier.
 They can never be home terrains, so there will only be a maximum of one special terrain in play during a game.
-Otherwise, special terrains act just like normal terrains, except than their icon progression is set by the eighth face icon, not by their elemental colors.
+Otherwise, special terrains act just like normal terrains, except that their icon progression is set by the eighth face icon, not by their elemental colors.

 2011: "DragonCrusader and DragonZealots" are Eldarim Champions (along with DragonLords / DragonMasters and DragonSlayers/DragonHunters) and have the ability to control dragons.
 Each DragonCrusader or DragonZealot that rolls its SFR logo allows the acting player to control one dragon.
 The dragon may be held motionless (i.e.: it is not rolled) and the army can attack it normally.
 Or the dragon may be made part of the attack against other dragons.